joycesim/joycesim.github.io/GroupVision/index.md

 There are travels grants within the department and also associated with each conference/workshop.
 [Computational Infrastruture for Geodynamics (CIG)](https://geodynamics.org/) typically sponsors US participants to Ada Lovelace workshop in Europe.
 If there are conferences/workshops that you are interested in attending, please discuss with Joyce.
 Please note that you need to have new results to attend and present at a conference/workshop.
+Exceptions of conferences/workshops of interest are taking place close together in time.

 For postdoctoral scholars, this is a good time to network and talk to potential new colleagues, foster new collaborations etc. If you have concerns about attending any workshop/conference, please talk to Joyce about it.
 If Joyce is also attending the same workshop/conference, she will try her best to connect you with her network.